NEW REPORT: The AI and observability gap for frontend teams

 Key metrics for maintaining mobile app performance

-Optimizing your mobile app is an ongoing process that requires a combination of the best practices we mentioned above with the close monitoring of key metrics in order to maintain your performance goals.
+Optimizing your mobile apps for best practice is an ongoing process that requires a combination of the best practices we mentioned above with the close monitoring of key metrics in order to maintain your performance goals.

 If you’d like to learn more about improving your mobile app performance, learn about the top 10 key performance metrics you need to track, here.